AntonKuzin/Skopos_wiki/Telecommunications.md

 This can eventually become an incentive to focus the power in the right place using spot beams.

 RF spectrum takes longer to become a limiting factor; it is also more subtle.
 It means that eventually communications need to go through different antennas, one way or another, whether that means additional satellites or separate antennas (spot beams) on the same satellite.

+## Metrics

+Service availability requirements are refer to the availability over a moving window or over a fixed period.

+A short moving window is used for monitoring and alerting; a longer moving window is used for demonstrating a new capability.

+Fixed periods of one calendar month are used for maintenance.

+Fixed periods are also used for some milestone broadcasts such as the Olympics.

+TODO(egg): Provide a way to require availability *while* performing some actions, for milestone broadcasts pertaining to space exploration (EVAs, launches, etc.)